Gávea Investimentos: Hedge funds

 Gávea's hedge fund business focuses on emerging markets with a global investment approach.
 The firm employs macro and micro analysis strategies.
 The hedge fund division has invested in over 25 countries.

 As of 2025, the firm has adjusted its investment focus in response to market volatility.
+Gávea now prioritizes international and macroeconomic matters.

 Private equity

 The private equity division focuses on minority investments.
 As of 2025, Gávea has US$5.4 billion in committed capital for private equity investments, with 57 investments and 53 divestments completed.

 Recent investments include participation in the acquisition of assets from Agrícola Veneto by Natural One in July 2024.